ottodevs/dolomite/web-exchange/src/common/theme/README.md

 export default new Override("MuiButton", styles, props);
 ```

-In the example, `MuiButton` is the name of the Material-UI component.
-These names can be found in the Material-UI component API documentation.
+In the example, `MuiButton` is the name of the material-ui component.
+These names can be found in the material-ui component API documentation.

 **NOTE:** Overrides don't use `DolomiteColors` from `DolomiteTheme.js` as the `OverrideHelper` that provides the `Override` class also provides colors with `BaseColorProvider`, which should be aliased to `colors` for ease of use.